nttcom/skyway-iot-sdk/docs/how_to_use_siru.md

 ## Use REST interface from client to device

 SiRu supports REST interface similar to ``fetch()`` for client side using target ``uuid`` and express way handling.
+Usually you need to call server FQDN to indicate target server.
+However, in SkyWay IoT SDK model, we do not need to expose any information for device such as public FQDN.
+Since connection will be dinamically established on the fly basis in WebRTC protocol, we don't need to have permanent global connectivity for the device.
+Instance of public FQDN, we use ``uuid`` for distinguishing each devices.
+We don't need any firewall setting in front of NAT box!
+This is so powerful!!
+Without any relay server and complicated firewall setting, you can access your device wherever you want!!

 With this interface, client can easily get data from device and operate it.
-Here, this example, we will show you how to ``GET /echo`` in this framework.
+Here, in this example, we will show you how to ``GET /echo`` in this framework.

 ### for client